hako/googol-glados-simulator/README.md

 #Googol GLaDOS Simulator

-An open source experiment of recreating the animation _['Googol GLaDOS'](http://www.youtube.com/watch?v=sDhc4mKtMkU)_ for the web.
+The Googol GLaDOS Simulator is an experiment of recreating the animation _['Googol GLaDOS'](http://www.youtube.com/watch?v=sDhc4mKtMkU)_ for the web.

 Here are some links below to help you understand the project.